 On October 27, 2020, the Board approved a new form of change in control agreement for certain executive officers.
 Messrs.
-Hix, Pryor and Shirley are each parties to change in control agreements based on this form, and Mr. Kambeyanda was a party to this agreement prior to the Separation.
+Berry, Pryor and Shirley and Ms. Lang are each parties to change in control agreements based on this form.
 The change in control agreements supersede and replace any prior agreement between the Company and such executive officers with respect to a "change in control" of the Company (as described below under "Potential Payments Upon Termination or Change in Control").